tstafford-burwood/datamesh-terraform/environment/README.md

 1. Clone the repo into your local environment and navigate to the `environments/bootstrap` directory. ```cd .\environment\bootstrap\```
 1. Update the necessary values in the `terraform.tfvars` file.
 1. Run ```terraform init```, ```terraform plan```, ```terraform apply```.
-1. After the build runs navigate to ```cd ../environment/foundation/constants.tf``` and update with the values from the terraform output.
+1. After `terraform apply` completes successfully, navigate to ```cd ../environment/foundation/constants.tf``` and update with the values from the terraform output.
     ```diff
     # ./environments/foundation/constants.tf keys
     - automation_project_id      = ""